ArrofiFahmi/Amazon_Rating_Sales/README.md

 plt.show()
 ```
 ![image alt](https://github.com/ArrofiFahmi/Amazon_Rating_Sales/blob/main/Images/average%20all%20of%20product.png?raw=true)
-### Insights into Probabilities of Top Skills appearing in Job Posts for Entry Level Data Roles
 #### Key Observations:
   - Rating : The product ratings range from 2.0 to 5.0, with most data points concentrated between 3.5 and 5.0.
-  - Rating Count : The number of ratings varies widely, reaching up to 400,000+ for some products.
+  - Rating Count : The number of ratings varies widely, reaching up to 300,000+ for some products.
-  - Category Diversity: Different categories, such as Electronics, Home&Kitchen, and Health&PersonalCare, dominate the distribution.
+  - Category Diversity: Different categories, such as Electronics, Home&Kitchen, and Computer & Accesories, dominate the distribution.
 Each is color-coded for better   distinction.
 #### Key Analysis:
   1. Distribution Across Categories:
       - Electronics (red):This category has a strong presence, with some products achieving very high rating counts (above 300,000).
 These are typically highly rated (4.0–4.5), indicating both popularity and customer satisfaction.
       - Computers&Accessories (green): While not as widespread as Electronics, this category shows consistent ratings between 3.5 and 4.5.
-Some items have notable review counts (~100,000+).
+Some items have notable review counts (100,000+).
       - Home&Kitchen (pink): Products in this category are clustered between ratings of 3.5 and 4.5, with review counts mostly under 100,000.
   2. High Rating Count Products:
-     - A few products, particularly in Electronics and Health&PersonalCare, stand out with exceptionally high rating counts, suggesting strong market engagement.
+     - A few products, particularly in Electronics and Home & Kitchen, stand out with exceptionally high rating counts, suggesting strong market engagement.
   3. General Trends:
      - A significant proportion of products, across most categories, have ratings clustered around 4.0 to 4.5, which is typical for popular and well-regarded items.
      - Products rated below 3.0 are sparse, indicating that poorly rated products may not gain substantial customer attention.